QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 ### Seed before Start

 Polling never starts first: the stream reported orders before it, and the registry must know what was already reported before the first sweep runs.
-So every `Start` that follows stream time begins with a handover:
+So every `Start` that follows stream time begins with a handover, and the service owns its order — `SeedAndStart(drainBufferedMessages, seed)` does nothing while polling already runs, and otherwise runs three steps:

-1. Drain the message buffer with an empty `WithLockedStream` block, so every fill the stream already delivered is counted.
-Nothing slips in after the drain, because the switch runs on the stream's own thread — the only thread that delivers stream messages.
+1. `drainBufferedMessages` — the plugin passes `() => _messageHandler.WithLockedStream(() => { })`, so every fill
+   the stream already delivered is counted.
+Nothing slips in after it, because the switch runs on the stream's own thread — the only thread that delivers stream messages.
-2. Seed the registry with one `Watch(id, lastSeen)` per open Lean order: the status comes from the Lean order, the cumulative filled quantity from the plugin's own bookkeeping.
-Orders the stream already closed need no seed — the diff skips every order Lean has closed.
+2. One `seed(openLeanOrder)` call per open Lean order, each becoming a `Watch(id, lastSeen)`: the plugin returns the brokerage id, the order's status and the cumulative filled quantity from its own bookkeeping.
+Orders the stream already closed need no seed — the diff skips every order Lean has closed, and a null return skips the order.
 3. `Start`.

+Both callbacks are optional: a plugin with no message handler passes no drain, a plugin whose stream reported nothing passes no seed.
 The first sweep then continues from what the stream reported instead of repeating it.
-A fallback-mode plugin does this once, because its stream never comes back — Schwab's `SeedRegistryFromOpenOrders` is the working example.
-A gap-mode plugin repeats it on every drop: seed, `Start`, and `Stop` when the stream returns.
+A fallback-mode plugin makes this one call, because its stream never comes back — Schwab's `ToSeedState` is the working example of the seed callback.
+A gap-mode plugin repeats the call on every drop, and `Stop`s when the stream returns.

 The seed source already exists in most streaming plugins, because they keep the same bookkeeping Schwab does — the cumulative quantity already reported, per Lean order: Webull's `_orderIdToPreviousCumulativeQuantity`